Bogwoman

 Bogwoman is a 1997 Irish drama film directed by Tom Collins and starring Rachael Dowling, Peter Mullan, Sean McGinley, Noelle Brown.
-It follows the story of Maureen, a woman born in the Boglands of County Donegal who moves across the border to the Bogside to marry a Derry (Northern Ireland) man.
+It follows the story of Maureen, a woman born in the boglands of County Donegal who moves across the border to the Bogside to marry a Derry (Northern Ireland) man.

 Etymology of title

-"Bogwoman" is a play on the term of abuse shouted at a Derry woman by the British Army; the term is a play on the word used to describe those women that live in the IRA stronghold of the Bogside in Derry.
+"Bogwoman" is a play on a term of abuse shouted at a Derry woman by the British Army; The word has been used to describe women that live in the Provisional Irish Republican Army stronghold of the Bogside in Derry.